 Here $\lambda_{ab}$ is a Lagrange multiplier $2$-form associated to the simplicity constraint term, and $l_p$ is the Planck length.
 Varying the action (\ref{eq:GravityVeza}) with respect to $B_{ab}$, $e_{a}$, $\omega_{ab}$, $\beta_{a}$ and $\lambda_{ab}$, one obtains the following equations of motion:

 The only dynamical fields are the tetrads $e^a$, while all other fields can be algebraically determined, as follows.
-From the equations (\ref{eq:g6a}) and (\ref{eq:g7a}) we obtain that $\nabla B = 0$, from which it follows, using the equation (\ref{eq:g5a}), that $e_{[a} \wedge \beta_{b]} = 0$.
-Assuming that the tetrads are nondegenerate, $e\equiv \det (e^a{}_{\mu}) \neq 0$, it can be shown that this is equivalent to the condition $\beta=0$ (for the proof see Appendix in \cite{MikovicVojinovic2012}).
-In addition to this, from the equations (\ref{eq:g3a}), (\ref{eq:g4a}), (\ref{eq:g5a}) and (\ref{eq:g6a}) we obtain
+From the equations (\ref{eq:g6a}) and (\ref{eq:g7a}) we obtain that $\nabla B^{ab} = 0$, from which it follows, using the equation (\ref{eq:g5a}), that $e_{[a} \wedge \beta_{b]} = 0$.
+Assuming that the tetrads are nondegenerate, $e\equiv \det (e^a{}_{\mu}) \neq 0$, it can be shown that this is equivalent to the condition $\beta^{a}=0$ (for the proof see Appendix in \cite{MikovicVojinovic2012}).
+Therefore, from the equations (\ref{eq:g3a}), (\ref{eq:g5a}), (\ref{eq:g6a}) and (\ref{eq:g7a}) we obtain

 Here the Ricci rotation coefficients are defined as

 where

 Finally, the remaining equation (\ref{eq:g4a}) reduces to